-Stuck for gift ideas with a novel twist – then try our collection of movie gift boxes.
-Each contains a festive film and items inspired by that particular movie.
+Stuck for gift ideas with a novel twist?
+Then try our collection of movie gift boxes.
+Each is inspired by a popular film and contains items linked to that particular movie.
 You can take our suggestions or go with your own variations on a theme.

-Start with a lime green box and DVDs of Jim Carrey’s “The Grinch” and the classic animation “Dr. Seuss’ How the Grinch Stole Christmas!” narrated by Boris Karloff.
+Start with a lime green box.
+First, insert a notecard that states you have downloaded copies of Jim Carrey’s “The Grinch” and the classic animation “Dr. Seuss’ How the Grinch Stole Christmas!” narrated by Boris Karloff to watch together.
 Purchase a hardback copy of the book of the same name.
 You can buy a wide range of Grinch goods online, but we recommend you include a tree decoration of the Grinch himself.
 We bought our ornament from a US stockist through eBay.
 Put bright green jellybeans in a clear plastic bag and tie with red ribbon – failing that a box of green Tic Tacs would suffice.
 Add red & white striped candy canes – as if straight out of the Grinch’s hometown of Whoville.
 Pack with liberal amounts of red tissue paper.

 Book: “Dr. Seuss’ How the Grinch Stole Christmas!”

 Tree Decoration: Grinch figure